About the Office of Corporate and Foundation Relations (OCFR)

-Working within Rice University's Development and Alumni Relations division, OCFR helps to secure funding for various programs and projects at Rice from corporations and private foundations.
-We want to help as many people at Rice understand the process so that we spread the capacity for grant and gift seeking beyond OCFR.
+Working within Rice University's Development and Alumni Relations division, OCFR helps to secure funding from corporations and private foundations.
+We want to help as many people at Rice understand the process so that we spread the capacity for grant and gift-seeking beyond OCFR.

-Our involvement ranges considerably, and is often dictated by the needs of the faculty or the degree to which the program is deemed a priority by the president, provost, or dean.
+Our involvement varies widely based on the project, and is often dictated by the needs of the faculty or the degree to which the program is deemed a priority by the president, provost, or dean.
 That said, there are many sources of potential funding, and while there’s probably not something for every project, we will give your needs our best shot!

 We are eager to speak to anyone interested in a partnership with a company or foundation, and we enjoy learning about the variety of projects and programs on campus.
 We hold open houses on the first Friday of every month from 9-11 a.m. in Brochstein Pavilion.
 We are also available for individual appointments or to speak in group settings.

 Where is OCFR located?

-Our offices are located on-campus on the fifth floor of the Cambridge Office Building.
+Our offices are located on-campus on the fourth floor of the Cambridge Office Building.

 How does OCFR work with Rice's Development and Alumni Relations (DAR) division?